 It’s cheaper‚ too.
 Using foreclosure on a hypothetical $210‚000 mortgage‚ the government program would cost taxpayers $13‚600 while Pennsylvania’s program would cost just $1‚620.
 Meanwhile‚ nearly 80 percent of the Pennsylvania participants are able to stay in their homes.

-If you are a struggling homeowner in Los Angeles and would like to speak to an L.A. foreclosure defense attorney‚ contact Cal West Law today for a free consultation.
+If you are a struggling homeowner in Woodland Hills and would like to speak to an L.A. foreclosure defense attorney‚ contact Cal West Law today for a free consultation.
 Call (818) 446-1334